jarvisteach/appJar/docs/mkdocs/docs/pythonDnD.md

 ##Beta
 ---
-Note, this is all in beta - long term, the plan is to combine all of this into one set of functions, and provide a unified drag and drop model, that will work across all widgets both within the application and between applications.
+**NB.** This is all in beta - long term, the plan is to combine all of this into one set of functions, and provide a unified drag and drop model, that will work across all widgets both within the application and between applications.